-"The undisputed queens of British female folk continue their love affair with Australia, 1st class songs delivered with faultless harmonies, immaculate musicianship & melodies that lodge themselves in your brain".
-The Guardian.
+A not-to-be-missed duo!
+“The undisputed queens of British female folk duos [Chris Whiles & Julie Matthews] continue to come up with the goods, first class songs delivered with to die for harmonies, immaculate musicianship and melodies that lodge themselves in your brain” – The UK Guardian

 'Daniel Champagne is a crossroads.
 Fusing the strong traditions of blues, folk, and other roots arts with pop showmanship, virtuoso guitar and phenomenal lyrical ability' The Indie Blender, Toronto

 Daniel J. Townsend was born on a tiny island on the edge of the world, the descendant of a convict girl and her employer.
 Poet, folk musician and dilettante historian, he has been singing stories ever since.
 "Incredible" (Inside Sleeve).

 The vibrant music and dance heritage of Darwin's multicultural community remains as strong today as it did in the 1930s.
 The cultural melting pot of the Top End attracted people from the world over, especially from Asia and the Torres Strait.
 The Darwin Rondalla continue this musical tradition.